Q2 2011 • June 30, 2011

 With fundamentals showing signs of continued (but modest) growth we believe stock prices should follow earnings up.
 The wild card, however, remains the prospect of significant exogenous risks such as those detailed above.
 As we have recently witnessed, they have the potential to separate stock prices from their underlying fundamentals.
 We add to this the investment community's very legitimate concerns on national debts, both here and abroad.
 In the case of the United States, the fiscal path the country is on is not sustainable.
 What the investment community needs is evidence that there is a credible plan to address the national debt issue.
 The lack of one creates a huge amount of uncertainty, and that is exactly what investors do not like.
 In the absence of certitude, we may witness investors continue to demand compensation in the form of lower asset prices, in spite of fundamentals.

-Fortunately the Amana Funds have no direct exposure to Financials, lessening the risk of a deleterious impact on the funds in the event of a sovereign debt crisis.
+While current and future portfolio holdings of the Amana Funds are subject to market risks, we note that the funds lack of direct exposure to Financials lessens the risk of a deleterious impact on the funds in the event of a sovereign debt crisis.

 AMANA INCOME FUND